-Students at Landmark College's Transition Workshop at Winston Preparatory School in Connecticut introduces skills and strategies that will allow them to effectively manage the demands of in college-level work and better meet academic expectations.
+Landmark College's Transition Workshop at Winston Preparatory School in Connecticut introduces skills and strategies that will allow students to effectively manage the demands of in college-level work and better meet academic expectations.

 Participants will be encouraged to:

 - Create a plan of action to support their transition to college

 - Discover strategies for working with the different types of teaching styles and formats they will experience in college

 - Become familiar with the requirements for academic writing, including structure and organization, diction, source citation, and mechanics

 - Practice process strategies for approaching academic writing tasks

 - Review and practice the study skills essential for success in introductory college courses, including note-taking, active reading, test preparation, and time-management

 - Explore the nature of learning disabilities in general, including the neurological basis of learning disabilities and ADHD, and the public laws that cover learning disabilities at the postsecondary level

 - Discover personal learning strengths and difficulties as the basis for strategy development, self-advocacy, and the use of college resources